mariamariya/Angie-s-Berry-corner/README.md

 We were provided with 4 tables presented in an excel format namely:
 - transaction_report with columns (id, customer_id, product_id, quantity, paid_at, Amount) which contain a list of the last 100,000 transactions as of 19th August 2019.
 - loyalty_customers which has the name of all their customers and id.
-- products table which has the name of all 12 products currently sold, id, unit, and price.
+- product table which has the name of all 12 products currently sold, id, unit, and price.
-- employees’ table  which contains the list of all 10 employees, start date, and end date if they have resigned or been fired.
+- employee table  which contains the list of all 10 employees, start date, and end date if they have resigned or been fired.

 # Methodology
 - Since Angie’s Berry corner have no database, a database was created, 4 tables were created within the database, and data was stored in the tables using the copy command method in PostgreSQL.